Apologies, but no results were found.

 Research projects by people in my lab group often require demographic, behavioural, genetic, or GIS tools to examine how species respond to different habitat types and landscape patterns.
 Other projects address the scientific effectiveness of conservation laws and policies, particularly the critical habitat provisions of the U.S. Endangered Species Act and the Canadian Species at Risk Act.

 B.A.
-Summa cum laude, Phi Beta Kappa, Sigma Xi.
+Summa cum laude, Biology and English, Phi Beta Kappa, Sigma Xi.
 Mount Holyoke College, Massachusetts

 Research Interests & Projects